michielvha/template-argocd/readme.md

 **TODO: Turn into our main template that has functionalities for all cloud platforms we've used.
 We should allow to easily enable and disable these features via kustomize.**

-This repository is used for bootstrapping a complete GitOps platform foundation including Argo CD, External Secrets Operator (ESO), and AWS Load Balancer Controller.
+This repository is used for bootstrapping a complete GitOps platform foundation including Argo CD, External Secrets Operator (ESO), and "decide load balancer solution".

 This repository serves as a base template for managing a GitOps platform configurations across different environments (development and production) using a kustomize-based approach.